VZhyrytskiy/An2-02.1-Components-Demo/README.md

 To run this project type: `npm install`, `ng s -o` in your command line tool.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.6.3 and updated to v6
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 8.0.0

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.